mattermost/mattermost-handbook/contributors/join-us/localization.md

 ## Translators permissions scheme
-The goal of the permissions scheme is to be as open as possible to new contributors and keeping the product as safe as possible.
+The goal of the permissions scheme is to be as open as possible to new contributors while keeping the product as safe as possible.
-Therefor everybody who joins our translation server is able to make translations for the WIP languages and add suggestions to the shipped languages.
+Therefore, everyone who joins our translation server is able to make translations for the WIP languages, and add suggestions to the shipped languages.
-Our shipped language translators can translate their language, add suggestions to other shipped languages, and add translations to WIP languages.
+Our shipped language translators can translate their language, add make suggestions to other shipped languages, and add translations to WIP languages.

+The following Weblate roles control access:

-Mattermost@DefaultUserTranslateWIP: everybody who joins the server is automatically added to this group and is able to translate WIP languages.
+- Mattermost@DefaultUserTranslateWIP: Everyone who joins the Weblate translation server is automatically added to this group, and can translate WIP languages.
-Mattermost@DefaultUserSuggestionsToShipped: Everybody who joins the server is automatically added to this group and is able to make suggestions to the shipped languages. mattermost@Translators [language]: A group for each shipped language.
+- Mattermost@DefaultUserSuggestionsToShipped: Everyone who joins the server is automatically added to this group, and can make suggestions to the shipped languages.
+- mattermost@Translators [language]: A group for each shipped language.
 Add translators for each language here.

 ## Setting up new translations on Weblate